Luke-SNAW/Luke-SNAW.github.io/vault/journal.what-i-read-in.2025.md

 id: 3c3ubyy4jyo2x0qui65nwtu
 title: "\U0001F453 What I read in 2025"
 desc: ""
-updated: 1761705794329
+updated: 1761784366026
 created: 1667632965028
 ---

 ## Week 44, 2025

+- [Tips for stroke-surviving software engineers](https://blog.j11y.io/2025-10-29_stroke_tips_for_engineers/) - Prioritizing Cognitive Fatigue Reduction at Work. 일하며 1순위로 인지피로 줄이기 팁들.
 - ['Washington Post' editorials omit a key disclosure: Bezos' financial ties](https://www.npr.org/2025/10/28/nx-s1-5587932/washington-post-editorials-omit-a-key-disclosure-bezos-financial-ties)
 - [Samsung makes ads on smart fridges official with upcoming software update](https://arstechnica.com/gadgets/2025/10/samsung-makes-ads-on-3499-smart-fridges-official-with-upcoming-software-update/)
 - [Avoid 2:00 and 3:00 am cron jobs!](https://www.endpointdev.com/blog/2013/04/avoid-200-and-300-am-cron-jobs/) Most of the time such cron jobs will run fine, but if they run every Sunday morning, then twice per year they will run at the exact time daylight savings time (aka summer time) kicks in or ends, sometimes with very strange results.
   > Just use UTC folks unless you have a really good idea why you shouldn't. - [noir_lord](https://news.ycombinator.com/item?id=45723859)
   > I put a little analog clock on my desk that's set to UTC time.
 It helps a lot with converting logs to get a quick reference. - [yabones](https://news.ycombinator.com/item?id=45724173)
 - [It's insulting to read your AI-generated blog post](https://blog.pabloecortez.com/its-insulting-to-read-your-ai-generated-blog-post/)